Powis Castle: The National Trust: 1952–present

-The fourth earl was succeeded by his cousin, Edward Herbert (1889–1974), the fifth Earl.
-Edward's heir was Christian Victor Charles Herbert (1904–1988), the sixth Earl.
-He was succeeded by his cousin, George William Herbert (1925–1993), who was in turn succeeded by his son, John, the 8th and current Earl.
+The 4th earl was succeeded by his cousin, Edward Herbert, 5th Earl of Powis (1889–1974).
+Edward's heir was Christian Herbert, 6th Earl of Powis (1904–1988).
+He was succeeded by his cousin, George Herbert, 7th Earl of Powis (1925–1993), who was in turn succeeded by his son, John, the 8th and current Earl.
 The Herbert family continue to live in part of the castle, under an arrangement with the National Trust.
 The Trust has undertaken a number of major works of restoration during its ownership, including the Marquess Gate, the Grand Staircase, and the sculpture of Fame in the Outer Courtyard.

 The castle and its gardens receive around 200,000 visitors annually.

 Architecture and description

 Exterior

 Entrance to the castle is made through an outer gatehouse, with the stables to the right and a coach house to the left.
 The medieval building history is complex; John R. Kenyon, in his study The Medieval Castles of Wales, notes that "the accretion of later buildings and much modification, have made it notoriously difficult to interpret the early phasing."
 Continuing the run of buildings on the left is the North Range, with former domestic offices below and a ballroom above.
 The base of this block formed the outer bailey wall of the original castle.

 The first floor of this range also contains the Clive Museum, which features artefacts brought from India by the Clives in the 18th century.
-The outer courtyard contains the lead statue of Fame, attributed to the workshop of John van Nost (d.
+The outer courtyard contains the lead statue of Fame, attributed to the workshop of John Nost (d.
 1729).
 Originally located in the water gardens, the piece seems to have been struck from the same mould as the Pegasus and Fame supplied by van Nost between 1705 and 1716 to Sir Nicholas Shireburn at Stonyhurst, Lancashire.
 A grand staircase leads to the doorway to the main keep, sandwiched between two drum towers.
 The keep is entered at the other end through the Marquess Gate, a sequence of iron gates, followed by a flight of steps leading up to a Baroque doorcase.
-Their date of construction is uncertain; they may be from the time of the first Marquess in the late 17th century, or from the time of the 2nd Marquess in the early 18th century.
+Their date of construction is uncertain; they may be from the time of the 1st Marquess in the late 17th century, or from the time of the 2nd Marquess in the early 18th century.
 Both entrances lead into the small Inner Courtyard.
 Originally with an open arcade, this was enclosed by Smirke in the 1820s.
 The keep contains the main living apartments of the Herberts, while the continuance of the North Range houses the kitchen and servants' quarters.